CharlyReux/CharlyReux.github.io/content/posts/provenance_from_graph.md

   - software heritage
   - dev
 slug: provenance-from-graph
-toc: true
 ---

-In the context of the work I do in relation to the software heritage initiative, I had the opportunity to work on the computation of the provenance of commits from a graph representation of all the source code available in the world.
+>In the context of the work in relation to the software heritage initiative, I had the opportunity to work on the computation of the provenance of commits from a graph representation of all the source code available in the world.

 ## Context
-To give a bit more context, Software heritage is an initiative with the purpose of saving all the source code ever created, the architecture that is implemented behind it is quite massive, and the amount of data is pretty huge.
+To give some context, Software heritage is an initiative with the purpose of saving all the source code ever created, the architecture that is implemented behind it is quite massive, and the amount of data is pretty huge.

 I won't explain much of it in this post, but basically, there are currently 18T source files, 4T commits, and 300M projects that are stored in the archive (and they are all deduplicated).
 You can see all of that for yourself [here](https://archive.softwareheritage.org/).